Graylog2/documentation/pages/users_and_roles/permission_system.rst

+.. _permissions:

 *****************
 Permission system
 *****************

 The Graylog permission system is extremely flexible and allows you to create users that are only allowed to perform certain REST calls.
 The :ref:`roles` UI allows you to create roles based on stream or dashboard access but does not expose permissions on a REST call level yet.
 This guide describes how to create those roles using the Graylog REST API.

 Imagine we want to create a role that is only allowed to start or stop message processing on ``graylog-server`` nodes.